-For more information about the Master of Science in Nursing or Post Master's Graduate Certificate Options, visit Metropolitan State's College of Health, Community and Professional Studies website at www.metrostate.edu/cnhs or contact the academic advisor for graduate programs.
+For more information about the Master of Science in Nursing or Post Master's Graduate Certificate Options, visit Metropolitan State's School of Nursing website or contact the director of graduate programs, Brian Goodroad, DNP, RN, and CNP at 651-793-1370.

-Mailing Address
+Mailing Address School of Nursing

-School of Nursing Saint John's Hall 700 E. Seventh Street Saint Paul, MN 55106
+Saint John's Hall 700 E. Seventh Street Saint Paul, MN 55106